Blog/VoIP (Voice over Internet Protocol) Advantages and Disadvantages

 Therefore, it could lead to lost opportunities and decreased productivity within your organization, ultimately resulting in losses for your business operations overall.

-Overall, it is evident that VoIP technology has several potential drawbacks that need consideration before implementing this type of communication system in your business.
+Overall, VoIP technology has several potential drawbacks that need consideration before implementing this type of communication system in your business.
 Security risks such as eavesdropping and malicious applications infiltrating the system can lead to data breaches or other serious issues.

 Poor quality sound due to latency issues and jitter delay also pose significant problems for users trying to understand conversations over VoIP phone systems.
 Lastly, limited emergency services availability means customers must have an alternative way of calling 911 if needed.